 Each view displays digital readout information (such as speed or time), which varies with the view selected, the accessory attached, and whether or not you are navigating.
-The digital readouts on the Sonar View can be customized.
-See Setup Menu Tab: Select Readouts for more information.
+See Setup Menu Tab: Select Readouts for more information about which digital readout windows can be customized.

 - 1. Press the MENU key twice to access the tabbed Main Menu, then press the RIGHT Cursor key until the Setup tab is selected. - 2.
-Press the DOWN key to highlight Select Readouts, and press the RIGHT Cursor key to access the Select Readouts submenu.

-NOTE: If the Select Readouts option does not appear under the Setup tab, change the User Mode to Advanced.

-Press the UP or DOWN Cursor keys to select a Readout position, then press the RIGHT or LEFT Cursor keys to choose what will be displayed in that position.
+Press the DOWN key to highlight Select Readouts, and press the RIGHT Cursor key to access the Select Readouts submenu. - NOTE: If the Select Readouts option does not appear under the Setup Tab, change the User Mode to Advanced. - Press the UP or DOWN Cursor keys to select a Readout position, then press the RIGHT or LEFT Cursor keys to choose what will be displayed in that position.
 To hide the data window, select Off.
-(Course, Navigation, Off, Position, Speed, Temperature, TTG, Time, Time+Date, Timer, Triplog, Voltage)